ProtoSiTex: Learning Semi-Interpretable Prototypes for Multi-label Text Classification: Experiments

-{\emph{(i) Boundary Ambiguity in Prototype}}: In multi-label classification, ProtoSiTex occasionally exhibits boundary ambiguity among prototypes, where semantically related class representations capture overlapping evidence.
+In multi-label classification, ProtoSiTex occasionally exhibits boundary ambiguity among prototypes, where semantically related class representations capture overlapping evidence.
 This ambiguity leads to confusion in distinguishing co-occurring categories, resulting in the assignment of only a single dominant label instead of multiple relevant ones.
-For example, in Fig. \ref{fig:misprediction_samples}(a), the review ``Spacious room with balcony with amazing view of the valley and the fall''.
+For example, in Fig. \ref{fig:misprediction_samples}(a), the review ``Spacious room with balcony with amazing view of the valley and the falls''.
 The actual labels are \emph{Room \& Amenities} and \emph{Location \& Surrounding}.
 However, ProtoSiTex predicts only \emph{Room \& Amenities}.
-Here, \emph{Room \& Amenities} dominates and captures shared contextual characteristics such as ``spacious room'', ``balcony'', overshadowing the equally valid cues of ``view of the valley'' that should activate \emph{Location \& Surrounding}.
+Here, \emph{Room \& Amenities} dominates and captures shared contextual characteristics such as ``spacious room'', ``balcony'', overshadowing the equally valid cues of ``view of the valley and the falls'' that should activate \emph{Location \& Surrounding}.